 - KPIs for security measures

-- A well-thought security plan
+- A well-thought-out security plan

 How can Syteca help you report to the board?